It’s All About Soul

 Enzenberger writes that certain conditions in the treaty, and the allied occupation of the Ruhr area, created “furious thoughts of revenge in the German society”.
 (The final payments ended up being made on 4th October 2010).
 A feeling of powerlessness made people seek shelter within extreme positions.
 And everybody underestimated the short guy with a small, black moustache, the creature of darkness, born and nourished by the chaotic circumstances.
 With his right arm raised, he was to spin Germany head first into a euphoric and collective hysteria not seen before in Europe.

 But that was way into the unknown future.
 Right there and then, in the second half of the 1930-ties, nobody in Germany could in their wildest fantasy imagine that less than twenty years later, the young boys and girls would not happily milk cows in their Bavarian Läderhosen, but instead line up to listen to music plaid by descendants of African slaves.
 However, to the young Olaf in the early 1930-ties, living in Hamburg also meant living in the shadow of his stepmother.
 That was no place to be.
-He longed to be around people he could really connect to, and shared his love for jazz.
-In 1935 he moved to Berlin.
-Not long after his arrival he became a member of the illegal Hot Clubs.
+Instead he yearned to be around people he could really connect to and shared his love for jazz, and in 1935 he moved to Berlin.
+Not long after his arrival there he became a member of the illegal Hot Clubs.
 A couple of years later, in 1937, that activity was expanded to include also a membership of the Hot Club de France.
 Olaf stayed in Berlin until 1941, when conditions forced him back to Hamburg in order to assist his father.
 The war had started to take it toll.
 Hamburg was bombed by Allied warplanes and his father’s factory went up into flames.
 When the nightmare finally ended, Olaf wasted no time and immediately returned to his beloved jazz.
 But now there was a major difference: he did not risk being arrested.
 And Olaf jumped right at it.
 From 1945 on he wrote articles and held several lectures about jazz.
 In 1947 he became chairman of the Hot Club in Frankfurt.
 From 1948 he had his own radio programme, and was President of the German Jazz Federation between 1955 and 1966.

 He engaged in other activities too, had his own art gallery, Galerie Olaf Hudtwalcker, of course located in the House of Jazz in Frankfurt.
 It was not an art gallery to look for the über-romantic landscapes we are so fond of in Norway.
 Whereas his body might move slowly, the soul was not about to be dragged down by gravity.
 The times they were a-changing.
 His gallery was a show-room for modern art.
 Among the exhibitions were works by the Japanese Sho-Master Shiryu Morita.